 Trial periods are voluntary!

-An employee dismissed before the end of a trial period can’t raise a personal grievance on the grounds of unjustified dismissal, but can raise a grievance on other grounds such as discrimination, harassment or unjustified action by the employer.
+An employee dismissed before the end of a trial period can’t raise a personal grievance on the grounds of unjustified dismissal, but they can raise a grievance on other grounds such as discrimination, harassment or unjustified action by the employer.
 The employee is entitled to all other minimum employment rights.

-To disclose or not to disclose
+To Disclose or Not to Disclose

 The Human Rights Act 1993 prohibits discrimination in employment on the basis of disability, and the Employment Relations Act 2000 contains a duty to act in good faith.

-So do you have a duty to disclose that you have a disability that may be hidden?
 This is a difficult question.
 On the one hand, there is no duty to disclose if the disability will not prevent you from carrying out the work satisfactorily.
 On the other hand, there is an obligation to act in good faith.

 They may not ask questions that could indicate an intention to discriminate.
 If you have not answered truthfully then you can be dismissed – as you were not acting in good faith.